 Heaters are mostly located in the niche under windows, following the Polish construction requirements.
 There are old traditional iron ribbed radiators without thermostats in the building.
 According to [1] the system efficiency equals 77%.

-Figure 67 Iron ribbed convectors in corridors
+Figure 61 Iron ribbed convectors in corridors

-There are old traditional iron ribbed radiators without thermostats in the sport hall.
+There are old traditional iron ribbed radiators in the canteen, and several of them are equipped with thermostats.